 Need help filing?
 Check out the Financial Aid page for more FAFSA & WASFA information!

-Additional resource is Filling out the FAFSA information Direction Page
+- Filling out the FAFSA information Direction Page

 - The different types of financial aid available, including grants, loans, and scholarships

 - Steps for how to gather documents and fill out the FASFA